 * * * * *

-The above wasn’t written with the idea of urging parents to not do anything at all together with their children during the summer!
+The above wasn’t written with the idea of urging parents to not do anything at all together with their children (of age 7 and up) during the summer!
 Rather, it is to urge parents to 1) consider taking a long break from school work; 2) to not fill up all that time with too many field trips, camps, enrichment programs and the rest; and 3) to think about doing some different things together, things you might not normally do during the school year.
 Here are a few ideas.

 - Try something different, some artistic expression which one hasn’t looked into before.
 Make papier mâché masks or puppet heads.
 Create costumes for the children or for the puppets and act out some of your favorite fairy tales or legends.
 A great (non-Waldorf) book to look into for inspiration is Adventures in Art: Arts and Crafts Experiences for 8-13 Year Olds by Susan Milord.
 It’s part of the Kids Can!
 Series, which generally I do not like at all, but this particular book has a lot of really great projects.
 Most public libraries carry it.